Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 echo ${repo_url}/${image_name}:${tag}
 ```

 Note here that we are specifying to build the image directly for the `linux/amd64` architecture, this is needed for running it on the nodes in the compute pool for Snowpark Container Services.
-This may not be an image that can then be run on your local system, depending on the CPU architecture on that.
+This may not be an image that can then be run on your local system, depending on the CPU architecture.
 It is important that we build it using this flag, otherwise it will not run on SPCS.

 We can now build and push all images to the Snowflake repository, from `/src` run:
 ```bash